dotnet/docs-maui/docs/user-interface/handlers/customize.md

 }
 ```

 In this example, the <xref:Microsoft.Maui.Controls.Entry> customization occurs in a page class.
 Therefore, all <xref:Microsoft.Maui.Controls.Entry> controls on Android, iOS, and Windows will be customized once an instance of the `CustomizeEntryPage` is created.
-Customization is performed by accessing the handlers `PlatformView` property, which provides access to the native view that maps to the cross-platform control on each platform.
+Customization is performed by accessing the handlers <xref:Microsoft.Maui.IElementHandler.PlatformView> property, which provides access to the native view that maps to the cross-platform control on each platform.
 Native code then customizes the handler by selecting all of the text in the <xref:Microsoft.Maui.Controls.Entry> when it gains focus.

 For more information about mappers, see [Mappers](index.md#mappers).